r3kapig/writeup/20230206-DiceCTF2023-EN/README.md

 The flag is directly written into the DOM through innerHTML.
 If `require-trusted-types-for 'script'` is specified in the CSP header, the assignment of the innerHTML will violate the CSP directive because the string has not been processed by Trusted-Types.

-Violations of CSP rules can be reported to a specified URL through `report-uri` or `report-to` CSP directive, and the content reported will contain some of the details.
+Violations of CSP rules can be reported to a specified URL through `report-uri` or `report-to` CSP directive, and the content reported will contain a certain part of the details.

 Let's build the following payload:

 ```